pinkychow1010/pinkychow1010.github.io/research.md

 Locust invasion has frequently caused huge economic losses and threatened food security in the North African countries.
 This project aims to integrate long-term and short-term hydroclimatic variables (FEWS NET Land Information System and WorldClim) and multispectral reflectance (Landsat) into machine learning models for locust plague prediction in Ethiopia.

 I trained multiple models using data records from FAO Locust Hub and remote sensing imagery between 1998 and 2005, yielding optimal accuracy of 88.4%.
-The results are presented as a research poster at the ESA Living Planet Symposium 2022.
+The results are presented at the ESA Living Planet Symposium.

 <a href='assets/images/poster.pdf' download class="button">Click to View</a>